 Society of Women Engineers (SWE) UA Chapter is a student organization the helps women (and men) in engineering.
 Resources include workshops, training, resume editing, business etiquette, and networking.
 SWE members attend regional and annual conferences where further resources are available, including career fairs and professional development.

 Tau Beta Pi

-Tau Beta Pi was founded in 1885 to mark in a fitting manner those who have conferred honor upon their Alma Mater by distinguished scholarship and exemplary character as students in engineering, or by their attainments as alumni in the field of engineering, and to foster a spirit of liberal culture in engineering colleges.
-Tau Beta Pi is the only engineering honor society representing the entire engineering profession.
+Tau Beta Pi (TBP) is the only engineering honor society representing the entire engineering profession.
+UA TBP Student Chapter is to mark in a fitting manner those who have conferred honor upon their Alma Mater by distinguished scholarship and exemplary character as students in engineering, or by their attainments as alumni in the field of engineering, and to foster a spirit of liberal culture in engineering colleges.